 Each U.S. Export Assistance Center is staffed by professionals from the SBA, the U.S. Department of Commerce, the U.S. Export-Import Bank, and other public and private organizations.
 Together, their mission is to provide the help you need to compete in today's global marketplace.
 Your local U.S. Export Assistance Center is your one-stop shop, designed to provide export assistance for your small- or medium-sized business.
 These representatives are available to help you with all of you SBA export financing needs.

-Global Access for Small Business is a top priority of Ex-Im Bank.
+Global Access for Small Business is a top priority of EXIM Bank.
 This initiative is dedicated to dramatically increasing the number of small businesses exporting goods and services to maintain and create U.S. jobs.
-Global Access is being supported by a wide variety of business, financial and government partners and is part of President Obama's National Export Initiative (NEI).
-On January 13, 2011, the initiative was launched by Chairman and President Fred.
+Global Access is being supported by a wide variety of business, financial and government partners.
+In 2011, the initiative was launched by Chairman and President Fred.
 P. Hochberg with the Commerce Department, U.S. Trade Representative, Small Business Administration, U.S. Chamber of Commerce, National Association of Manufacturers, and several lenders.

 View the export credit products.
 Learn how to begin exporting with the support of federal and state trade development agencies.
-Do you already use Ex-Im Bank products?
-What can we help you with today?
-Need a phone number?
-Want to apply online, or check the Country Limitation Schedule?
+Do you already use EXIM Bank products?
+Need contact information for EXIM Bank?
+Want to apply online or check the Country Limitation Schedule?
 Visit their website for resources and assistance.

 International Trade Administration

 The International Trade Administration (ITA) strengthens the competitiveness of U.S. industry, promotes trade and investment, and ensures fair trade through the rigorous enforcement of our trade laws and agreements.
-ITA works to improve the global business environment and helps U.S. organizations compete at home and abroad.
-ITA supports President Obama’s recovery agenda and the National Export Initiative to sustain economic growth and support American jobs.
+The ITA works to improve the global business environment and helps U.S. organizations compete at home and abroad.
+The ITA supports the Presidential recovery agenda and the National Export Initiative to sustain economic growth and support American jobs.